Frequently Asked Questions

 One month’s rent for qualified applicants.
 Security deposits may increase depending on the applicant’s credit or if they have a pet.

 When will I receive my statement?

 Financial statements are sent monthly and organized so your accountant can clearly see the performance of your property.

 How do I prepare my property to rent it out?

 Once our management agreement is signed we will complete a full assessment of your property and recommend any necessary repairs or improvements that will make your property more appealing to the best tenants.
+We also provide you with a thorough checklist we have fine-tuned over the years that allows you, the owner, the opportunity to have an idea as to what it takes to make the property “rent-ready”.
 Our assessment and recommendations are to help you get your property rented faster and maximize your income.

 Can I do the repairs myself?

 Yes, if the property is vacant and the repairs are completed within 3 days.
 Once occupied, we highly recommend using our vendors to ensure the work is completed within 24-48 hours and because we recommend owners not introduce themselves to their tenants as this can create confusion.

 We recommend owners pay for a gardener and roll the cost into the lease price.
 Hiring a gardener guarantees the landscaping will be maintained.